NewFrontDoor/newfrontdoor.org/src/content/sparkleshare.md

 Sparkleshare is an open-source software package, meaning that the core functionality of the application carries no cost.
-Although there are free tiers on other cloud based storage solutions, Sparkleshare is hosted and maintained by Vision 100 IT on our servers - which puts you the user in greater control of your storage and brings a number of
+Although there are free tiers on other cloud based storage solutions, Sparkleshare is hosted and maintained by New Front Door on our servers - which puts you the user in greater control of your storage and brings a number of
 benefits: